 The Supreme Court of British Columbia

-In 1892, ten years after leaving his wife Elizabeth and son William Steven in Widnes, Ike divorced Elizabeth.
+In 1892, ten years after leaving his wife Elizabeth and son William Steven back in Widnes, Ike divorced Elizabeth.
 According to court records, the marriage between Isaac Gandy and Elizabeth Gandy was dissolved on the 24th of March 1892, absolute 26th of September 1892.
 Petitioner: husband.
-Co-respondent: Thomas Keeley.
+Co-respondent: Thomas Keeley (Keeling).

-The divorce was granted at the Supreme Court of British Columbia, Victoria, and reported in the local newspaper:
+The divorce was granted at the Supreme Court of British Columbia, Victoria, and reported in the local press:

 “A divorce is to be tried before Mr. Justice Drake at eleven o’clock, this morning, entitled Gandy vs Gandy.
 The petitioner, Mr. Isaac Gandy, is a Victoria butcher, who has been married for fourteen years.
 His wife, to whom some years ago he sent a considerable amount to enable her to join him in this country, has never arrived.
 He has not lived with her since 1882, when he left Widness, Lancashire.
 Summonses to attend were served two months ago, on the respondent and the co-respondent, the latter a man named Thomas Keeley.
 Neither party will attend, to-day, at the trial.
 Messrs.
 Drake, Jackson & Helmoken, are the petitioner’s solicitors.”